MoMo-oMo/Depsure/PROPERTY_TYPE_IMPLEMENTATION.md

 - Batch queries for multiple items to reduce Firestore calls

 ### Error Handling
-- Graceful fallback to 'OTHER' when resolution fails
+- Graceful fallback to 'residential' when resolution fails
 - Console logging for debugging resolution issues
 - User-friendly error messages for form validation